Profile information

 Next door, there is a separate house with a studio space for artists.
 It can also be used for sleeping, offering a more independent space, although it doesn’t have a bathroom.
 We also have a tent available for those who enjoy being closer to nature.

-I m a smoker and a night person.
+I m a smoker.

 What else ...

-In your free time, there are many small villages nearby to explore, especially during the summer months when local religious festivals and community dances take place.
+In your free time, there are many small villages nearby to explore, especially during the spring and summer months when local religious festivals and community dances take place.
 These are lively and meaningful moments of local culture, with music, food, and gatherings that often go on into the night.

-We are located about 20 minutes from Coimbra, a historic university city with cafés, cultural events, and a vibrant atmosphere.
 There are also several river beaches (praias fluviais) nearby, perfect for relaxing and swimming in nature.
 The ocean is about a 40-minute drive away, offering easy access to the coast.

 Public transport is limited, so having your own car is helpful, but not essential, we can sometimes help with lifts depending on our schedule.